-Benton County provides mental health services using a care team model to adult Benton County residents who have a major mental illness.
+Benton County provides mental health services using a care team model to provide outpatient care for Benton County Residents.
 We offer array of services that focus on best practice therapies and treatment.
-Services we provide are:
+Once enrolled, services may include:

 - Individual Therapy

 - Group Therapy

 - Care Coordination to higher levels of care

 For those needing additional supports, residential care may be offered.
 Residential Care is more intensive to support day to day living.
 Individuals utilizing this level of care must be enrolled and referred from a Qualified Mental Health Professional.

 We specialize in serving Benton County residents with severe and persistent mental illness and Oregon Health Plan.
 We also serve eligible uninsured individuals and some private insurance.
 Reduced fees are available based on income levels and eligibility.
 For individuals interested in mental health services, please call 541-766-6835.